-- Or, ask your potential new advisor if he or she could be your new advisor; if the faculty member agrees, ask him or her to contact Angela Beale.
+- Ask your potential new advisor if he or she could be your new advisor;

 Faculty set aside time to meet with advisees several times a year.
 Once you have an advisor, you should receive e-mails several times a year that will inform you when your advisor is available to meet with you.
 Alternately, you can stop by your advisor's office to see if your advisor is available, or e-mail your advisor to set up an appointment.
 All faculty e-mail addresses are available on our directory page.